 Home Remedies for Myopia

-Eye Exercises: According to research conducted at the Ophthalmology Department, Christchurch Hospital, Christchurch, New Zealand by Rawstron, Burley and Elder, eye exercises do have an effect on myopic conditions.
-Today, ophthalmologic doctors are recommending eye exercises along with medication and prescription glasses.
-Yoga is yet another source for eye exercises.
+According to research, eye exercises may have an effect on myopic conditions, which is why ophthalmologists always recommend eye exercises along with medication and prescription glasses.
+Yoga can be yet another source of eye exercises.

-Breathing Exercises: Breathing exercises can also be taken up as home remedies for myopia.
-These breathing exercises can be done at home in a relaxed way.
-Close your eyes and inhale through you nose and exhale through your mouth in a steady and continuous manner for more than three minutes.
-Do not strain by trying to breathe in more air than feels natural.
+Breathing exercises can also be performed as home potential remedies for myopia.
+Close your eyes and inhale through your nose and exhale through your mouth in a steady and continuous manner for more than three minutes.
+Do not strain by trying to breathe in more air than usual.

-Work in Adequately Lit Spaces: Working in low light conditions can have a serious affect on the sight of a person.
-When we work in low light conditions, we put extra stress on our eyes, which strains the muscles inside and tightens them up, resulting in myopia.
+Working in low light conditions puts extra stress on our eyes, which strains the muscles inside and reshapes them, resulting in myopia.

-Triphala (Ayurvedic approach): Ayurveda, the ancient Indian medicinal system describes various ways to treat eye diseases.
-One such prescription for myopia is through Triphala or a mix of three fruit extracts.
-These include beleric, Indian gooseberry, and yellow myrobalan.
-Triphala is available in Ayurvedic medicine shops or the mix can be prepared at home from fresh fruits or their extracts.
+Ayurveda, the ancient Indian medicinal system, prescribes Triphala or a mix of three fruit extracts for myopia.
+The three fruits include Beleric myrobalan, Indian gooseberry, and Chebulic myrobalan.
+Triphala is available in Ayurvedic medicine shops or the mix can be easily prepared at home using fresh fruits or their extracts.

-Licorice: Licorice is another spice that is commonly used as a remedy for myopia.
 Take licorice in a very small quantity (not more than half a spoon) and mash it up.
 Make two equal parts, mix one in honey and the other in ghee.
-Consume these mixtures twice every day with milk.
-Take each mixture once.
+Consume these mixtures twice every day with milk as a potential remedy for myopia.